5 Steps to Finishing Well in Your Faith

 When my race began I gave it my all and I was in first place up until the last turn.
 Everyone that was running behind me blew right past me.

+All the other runners knew something that I overlooked.
 At the beginning of the race they paced themselves as they saved all their energy for the last stretch.

+I must have missed practice that day, because I did not get the memo on that tactic.
 It was obvious to me that I was going to come in last place, but I kept running and continued until I finished.

 The Christian’s journey is described as a race in the book of Hebrews.